Terry Owen: Career

-Owen left Chester in the summer of 1977 and played just one Third Division game for his next club, Cambridge United, against Chester, before returning to the north-west with Mike Ferguson's Rochdale.
-The Spotland outfit finished bottom of the Football League in 1977–78 with just 24 points from 46 games.
+Owen left Chester in the summer of 1977.
+He played just one Third Division game for his next club, Cambridge United, against Chester, before returning to the north-west with Mike Ferguson's Rochdale.
+The Spotland club finished bottom of the Football League in 1977–78 with just 24 points from 46 games.
 They managed to then finish one place and two points above the re-election zone in 1978–79.
 He scored 21 goals in 82 league games for "Dale".

 He joined Port Vale in summer 1979, as one of Dennis Butler's last signings as manager.
 His first goal for the "Valiants" came against former club Rochdale, in a 5–1 win at Vale Park on 29 September.
 He finished the 1979–80 campaign with three goals in 19 appearances, as Vale recorded the lowest league finish in their history – 20th in the 24 team Fourth Division.
 He was then given a free transfer to Northwich Victoria of the Alliance Premier League.
 He scored twice in eight league games in 1980–81, before moving into Welsh football with Oswestry Town.
 In 1981, he signed with Colwyn Bay, before joining Caernarfon Town of the North West Counties League.
 The "Canaries" finished 14th in the First Division in 1983–84.
-He then returned to Welsh non-league football with Prestatyn Town.
+He then returned to Welsh non-League football with Prestatyn Town.

 Family links with football

 One of Owen's five children is former England international Michael Owen.
 As the younger Owen began to make the mark in junior football with Hawarden Rangers, he was regularly referred to in the Chester press as "son of former Chester striker, Terry".
 However, as time wore on and he began to establish himself in his own right, the roles would be reversed, with Terry Owen normally spoken of just as Michael Owen's father.
 Before Michael joined rivals Liverpool as a youngster he supported Everton, the club where his father started his career.
 Owen has often been seen at events with his son, such as when he won the BBC Sports Personality of the Year Award in 1998.

 Owen is also the father-in-law of Richie Partridge, who played for Liverpool, Sheffield Wednesday, and Chester City.
-He asked his father-in-law for advice prior to joining Chester in 2007.
+He asked his father-in-law for advice before joining Chester in 2007.
 One of Owen's other sons, Andrew, spent time with Chester as a youngster without making any appearances and later played for Holywell Town.